monteiz/shared-file-view/README.md

 ### Creating a SharedFileView

-To create a SharedFileView for a file, use the `SharedFileView.Create` static method.
+First create a SharedFileView for a file, using the `SharedFileView.Create` static method.
 This method is synchronous, so you can pass a callback function as the second argument to be called when the SharedFileView is actually created.

 ```js
 const { SharedFileView } = require("shared-file-view");